lightprism-tech/lp_image_transcreation/docs/AI.md

 3. **Avoid political manipulation** - don't use for propaganda
 4. **Provide attribution** - credit original creators
 5. **Enable user control** - allow manual review and override

 ---

+## Implementation and deployment note

+The reference implementation runs perception and realization with downloadable vision models (Hugging Face Transformers, PaddleOCR, PyTorch Hub, and local checkpoints under `MODELS_DIR`).
+For Docker, the repository configures `HF_HOME`, `TORCH_HOME`, and `HOME` so caches live on a bind-mounted volume (see [QUICKSTART.md](QUICKSTART.md) and the root [README.md](../README.md)).
+This is an operational detail, not part of the research methodology above.

+---